Netflix's Grand Army Is Triggering. This Is Why You'll Watch It Anyway

 It’s not the only teachable moment the series aims to achieve.
 Unlike Slut, the Netflix adaptation expands Joey’s world by adding four new main characters to the proceedings.
 Dominique “Dom” Pierre (Odley Jean) is a first-generation Haitian student with big dreams; Siddhartha “Sid” Pakam (Amir Bageria) is a closeted athlete; Jayson Jackson (Maliq Johnson), a Black musician ignorant to the plight of less-privileged Black teens; and Leila Kwan Zimmer (Amalia Yoo) is a freshman destined to become Grand Army’s most controversial character.

 It seems that in building these new layers, the series stumbled behind the scenes.
 In September, former Grand Army writer Ming Peiffer revealed on Twitter that she and three other writers of color left the show “due to racist exploitation and abuse.”
-One of the alleged abusive incidents included creator Cappiello calling HR on a Black writer for getting a haircut (Peiffer and Netflix have yet to respond to R29’s request for comment).
+One of the alleged abusive incidents included creator Cappiello calling HR on a Black writer for getting a haircut (Peiffer and Netflix did not yet respond to R29’s request for comment).

 Advertisement